Minnesota Twins

-Team history
+History

 Washington Nationals/Senators: 1901–1960

 The team was founded in Washington, D.C., in 1901 as one of the eight original teams of the American League.
 It was named the Washington Senators from 1901 to 1904, the Washington Nationals from 1905 to 1955, and the Senators again from 1956 to 1960.
 But the team was commonly referred to as the Senators throughout its history (and unofficially as the "Grifs" during Clark Griffith's tenure as manager from 1912 to 1920).
 The name "Nationals" appeared on uniforms for only two seasons, and then was replaced with the "W" logo.
 The media often shortened the nickname to "Nats" — even for the 1961 expansion team.
 The names "Nationals" and "Nats" were revived in 2005, when the Montreal Expos moved to Washington to become the Nationals.

 The Washington Senators spent the first decade of their existence finishing near the bottom of the American League standings.
 The team's long bouts of mediocrity were immortalized in the 1955 Broadway musical Damn Yankees.
 Their fortunes began to improve with the arrival of 19-year-old pitcher, Walter Johnson, in 1907.
 Johnson blossomed in 1911 with 25 victories, although the team still finished the season in seventh place.
 In 1912, the Senators improved dramatically, as their pitching staff led the league in team earned run average and in strikeouts.
 Johnson won 33 games while teammate Bob Groom added another 24 wins to help the Senators finish the season in second place.
 Griffith joined the team in 1912 and became the team's owner in 1920.
 (The franchise remained under Griffith family ownership until 1984.)
 The Senators continued to perform respectably in 1913 with Johnson posting a career-high 35 victories, as the team once again finished in second place.
 The Senators then fell into another decline for the next decade.